3 JUN 2025

 All-inclusive plans offer more.
 In addition to the main meals, they include snacks, soft drinks, alcoholic beverages, and sometimes extras like access to specialty restaurants or on-site activities.

-2. Cost Comparison:
+2. Cost Comparison

 Full board is usually more affordable than all-inclusive because it covers only the main meals: breakfast, lunch, and dinner.
+If you plan to eat out or don’t need added perks, full board can be a good choice for saving money.
+You can also find value in understanding broader food and beverage costs when planning your travel budget.

-There’s less variety; anything extra like snacks, drinks, or activities must be paid for separately.
+There’s less variety; anything extra, like snacks, drinks, or activities, must be paid for separately.
 If you plan to eat out or don’t need added perks, full board can be a good choice for saving money.

 All-inclusive usually costs more upfront, but can be worth it for travelers who want everything taken care of.